Looking to list your PhD opportunities? Log in here.

 About the Project

-Neurodegenerative disorders such as Parkinson’s, Alzheimer’s or Huntington’s disease represent major health risks of ageing societies.
-Few causative genetic risks for age-associated neurodegenerative disorders have been identified, however, the role of environmental factors and gene-environment interactions in disease development is largely unknown.
-Humans host a range of microorganisms in their gut, called the gut microbiome, which influences the host’s metabolism and biological processes.
-An imbalanced gut microbiome has been linked to many pathological conditions, including neurodegeneration and metabolic disorders, and can actively influence the efficiency of disease treatments.
+Neurodegenerative disorders such as Parkinson’s and Alzheimer’s disease represent major health risks in ageing societies.
+While few causative genetic risks for age-associated neurodegenerative disorders have been identified, the role of environmental factors and gene-environment interactions in disease development remains largely unknown.
+Humans host a range of microorganisms in their gut, collectively known as the gut microbiome, which significantly influence the host’s metabolism and biological processes.
+An imbalanced gut microbiome has been linked to various pathological conditions, including neurodegeneration and metabolic disorders, and can actively affect the efficiency of disease treatments.

 School of Biological Sciences, University of Reading: